66 Degrees F To C

 Q: Why are there two different temperature scales?

 A: Different scales arose historically due to independent development and varying needs.
-Fahrenheit was developed earlier and became widely used, while Celsius is preferred in scientific contexts due to its logical 0 and 100 points related to the freezing and boiling points of water.
+Fahrenheit was developed earlier and became widely used, while Celsius is preferred in scientific contexts due to its logical 0 and 100 points related to the freezing and boiling points of water That's the part that actually makes a difference..

 Q: Is there a formula to convert Celsius to Fahrenheit?